zerneo85/ESP-Controlled-Rocket/README.md

    const char* ssid = "TDGC-Rocket";
    const char* wifiPassword = "Rocket2022!";

-## WiFi Connection Fallback

 If the connection fails, the device will switch to access point mode.

-2. **OTA Updates:**
+2. **OTA Updates**
 Access the OTA update page by navigating to [http://esp32-webupdate.local/update](http://esp32-webupdate.local/update) once the device is connected to WiFi.

 3. **Running the Code**
 Compile and upload the code to your ESP32 using the Arduino IDE or PlatformIO.

+## Debugging and Logging Variables
+The firmware includes several variables that control debugging output and logging behavior.
+These variables can be adjusted to fine-tune what information is output to the serial console or logged to the SD card:

+- **enableSensorSerialLog (default: true):**
+  Master toggle for sensor serial logging.
+When enabled, sensor readings and key events are printed to the serial monitor for debugging purposes.

+- **logBMP280Data (default: false):**
+  Controls whether data from the BMP280 sensor (temperature, pressure, altitude) is logged to the serial output.

+- **logMPU6050Data (default: false):**
+  Controls whether data from the MPU6050 sensor (accelerometer, gyroscope, temperature) is logged to the serial output.

+- **logSpaceUsage (default: true):**
+  Toggles logging of SD card space usage information, showing total and used space values.

+- **showCameraOutput (default: true):**
+  Enables debug messages related to camera initialization and picture capture events.
+If disabled, camera-related messages will not appear in the serial output.

+- **showTimelapseOutput (default: true):**
+  Enables debug messages for timelapse operations, including start, stop, and image capture notifications.

+- **showSensorInitLog (default: true):**
+  Controls whether sensor initialization (detection and configuration) messages are printed to the serial monitor.

+- **cameraEnabled (default: true):**
+  Determines if the camera functionality is active.
+Setting this to false will skip camera initialization and image capture routines.

+- **timelapseActive (default: false at startup):**
+  Indicates whether timelapse image capture is currently active.
+This is controlled through the web interface using start/stop commands.

+Adjust these variables in your firmware code to increase or decrease the verbosity of debug messages and control which modules are active during your tests.

 ## Monitoring Flight Data

-- Use any web browser to access the live telemetry dashboard served by the ESP32.
+- Access the live telemetry dashboard via any web browser.
-- The dashboard displays real-time flight data including:
+- The dashboard displays real-time flight data, including altitude, temperature, inertial measurements, camera status, and timelapse mode state.
-  - Altitude
-  - Temperature
-  - Inertial measurements
-  - Parachute status
-- For further details on usage, check out the [User Manual](docs/user_manual.md).
+- Use the provided buttons to arm the parachute and start/stop timelapse image capture.

 ## Contributing
 Contributions are welcome!
 Please follow these guidelines:

-1. Fork the repository.
+- Fork the repository.
-2. Create a new branch for your feature or bugfix.
+- Create a new branch for your feature or bugfix.
-3. Commit your changes with clear messages.
+- Commit your changes with clear messages.
-4. Submit a pull request with a detailed description of your changes.
+- Submit a pull request with a detailed description of your changes.